 Totem Teddy

 When a UNC alum gifted the university with a totem pole, he also gave the school its Bear mascot.
-That totem pole—nicknamed "Totem Teddy" by students at UNC, resided on campus for nearly a century, enduring tarring, feathering, and kidnapping from opponents and being covered and protected by UNC students with everything from paint to metal vests.
-With its sacred beginnings in Alaska, adventures in Colorado, and its return to the tribe it belonged to, this beloved icon is layered with stories.
-Read on to discover the meanings, the memories and the myths that surround Totem Teddy.
+That totem pole, nicknamed "Totem Teddy" by students, resided on campus for nearly a century.
+With its beginnings in Alaska, travels to Colorado, and finally its return home, this beloved icon is layered with stories.

 In 1914, a crate arrived at the University of Northern Colorado from alumnus Andrew Thompson, superintendent of schools in southeastern Alaska.
 Within the crate was a totem pole that would become emblematic at UNC for 88 years, giving the university its bear mascot, garnering the nickname “Totem Teddy,” and standing as a touchstone for school spirit.
 The first mention of the Bear Clan pole in Greeley appeared in the Christmas issue of the school’s newspaper/magazine, The Crucible, in 1914.